danny-avila/LibreChat/docs/install/mac_install.md

 MEILISEARCH_KEY=your_master_key_goes_here
 ```

-  - With MeiliSearch running and configured, the ChatGPT-Clone project should now have the Conversation search feature enabled.
+  - With MeiliSearch running and configured, the LibreChat project should now have the Conversation search feature enabled.

-  - In the chatgpt-clone directory, start the application by running `npm run backend`
+  - In the LibreChat directory, start the application by running `npm run backend`
 Visit http://localhost:3080 (default port) & enjoy

 ## Optional but recommended:

-  - Create a script to automate the starting process by creating a new file named start_chatgpt.sh in the chatgpt-clone directory and pasting the following code:
+  - Create a script to automate the starting process by creating a new file named start_chatgpt.sh in the LibreChat directory and pasting the following code:

 ```
 #!/bin/bash